Aptakisic-Tripp Community Consolidated School District 102

 Aptakisic-Tripp School District 102 (D102) is a school district in Buffalo Grove, Lake County, Illinois.
-It operates four schools and covers grades Early Childhood through 8th grade.
+It operates four schools and serves approximately 2,590 students in grades Early Childhood through 8th grade.
 Most students live in Buffalo Grove north of Lake Cook Road, a northern suburb of Chicago, and some live in the Lake County part of Wheeling, unincorporated Prairie View, Aptakisic, or Deerfield.

 Schools

-Students who live in the district will attend Adlai E. Stevenson High School in Lincolnshire; Stevenson is its own independent district, District 125.
+Students who live in the district will attend Stevenson High School in Lincolnshire; Stevenson is its own independent district, District 125.